-Enter Lear, with Cordelia [dead] in his arms, [Edgar, Captain, and others following].
+Re-enter KING LEAR, with CORDELIA dead in his arms; EDGAR, Captain, and others following

-Lear.
 Howl, howl, howl!
-O, you are men of stone.
-Had I your tongues and eyes, I'ld use them so

-That heaven's vault should crack.
+O, you are men of stones: Had I your tongues and eyes, I'ld use them so That heaven's vault should crack.
 She's gone for ever!

-I know when one is dead, and when one lives.
-She's dead as earth.
-Lend me a looking glass.
-If that her breath will mist or stain the stone, Why, then she lives.
-Kent.
-Is this the promis'd end?
-Edg.
+I know when one is dead, and when one lives; She's dead as earth.
+Lend me a looking-glass; If that her breath will mist or stain the stone, Why, then she lives.

+Is this the promised end

 Or image of that horror?

-Alb.
-Fall and cease!
+Fall, and cease!

-Lear.
-This feather stirs; she lives!
-If it be so, It is a chance which does redeem all sorrows That ever I have felt.
+This feather stirs; she lives! if it be so, It is a chance which does redeem all sorrows That ever I have felt.

-Kent.
-O my good master!
-Lear.
-Prithee away!
+[Kneeling] O my good master!

-Edg.
+Prithee, away.

 'Tis noble Kent, your friend.

-Lear.
 A plague upon you, murderers, traitors all!
-I might have sav'd her; now she's gone for ever!
+I might have saved her; now she's gone for ever!
 Cordelia, Cordelia! stay a little.
 Ha!

-What is't thou say'st, Her voice was ever soft,

-Gentle, and low- an excellent thing in woman.
+What is't thou say'st?
+Her voice was ever soft, Gentle, and low, an excellent thing in woman.
 I kill'd the slave that was a-hanging thee.

-Capt.
 'Tis true, my lords, he did.
-Lear.

 Did I not, fellow?

-I have seen the day, with my good biting falchion

-I would have made them skip.
-I am old now, And these same crosses spoil me.
+I have seen the day, with my good biting falchion I would have made them skip: I am old now, And these same crosses spoil me.
 Who are you?
-Mine eyes are not o' th' best.
-I'll tell you straight.
-Kent.
-If fortune brag of two she lov'd and hated, One of them we behold.
+Mine eyes are not o' the best: I'll tell you straight.

+If fortune brag of two she loved and hated, One of them we behold.

-Lear.
-This' a dull sight.
+This is a dull sight.
 Are you not Kent?
-Kent.
-The same-

-Your servant Kent.
-Where is your servant Caius?
+The same, Your servant Kent: Where is your servant Caius?

-Lear.
-He's a good fellow, I can tell you that.
+He's a good fellow, I can tell you that; He'll strike, and quickly too: he's dead and rotten.

-He'll strike, and quickly too.
-He's dead and rotten.
-Kent.
-No, my good lord; I am the very man-
+No, my good lord; I am the very man,--

-Lear.
 I'll see that straight.

-Kent.
-That from your first of difference and decay
+That, from your first of difference and decay, Have follow'd your sad steps.

-Have followed your sad steps.
-Lear.
-You're welcome hither.
+You are welcome hither.

-Kent.
-Nor no man else!
-All's cheerless, dark, and deadly.
-Your eldest daughters have fordone themselves,

-And desperately are dead.
-Lear.
+Nor no man else: all's cheerless, dark, and deadly.
+Your eldest daughters have fordone them selves, And desperately are dead.

 Ay, so I think.

-Alb.
-He knows not what he says; and vain is it

-That we present us to him.
-Edg.
+He knows not what he says: and vain it is That we present us to him.

 Very bootless.

-Enter a Captain.
+Enter a Captain

-Capt.
 Edmund is dead, my lord.
-Alb.

 That's but a trifle here.
 You lords and noble friends, know our intent.

-What comfort to this great decay may come Shall be applied.
-For us, we will resign, During the life of this old Majesty,
+What comfort to this great decay may come Shall be applied: for us we will resign, During the life of this old majesty, To him our absolute power:

+To EDGAR and KENT
-To him our absolute power; [to Edgar and Kent] you to your rights; With boot, and such addition as your honours

-Have more than merited.- All friends shall taste

-The wages of their virtue, and all foes

-The cup of their deservings.- O, see, see!
+you, to your rights: With boot, and such addition as your honours Have more than merited.
+All friends shall taste The wages of their virtue, and all foes The cup of their deservings.
+O, see, see!

-Lear.
 And my poor fool is hang'd!
 No, no, no life!
-Why should a dog, a horse, a rat, have life,

-And thou no breath at all?
-Thou'lt come no more,

-Never, never, never, never!

-Pray you undo this button.
-Thank you, sir.
+Why should a dog, a horse, a rat, have life, And thou no breath at all?
+Thou'lt come no more, Never, never, never, never, never!
+Pray you, undo this button: thank you, sir.
 Do you see this?
-Look on her! look! her lips!
-Look there, look there!
-He dies.
+Look on her, look, her lips, Look there, look there!

-Edg.
+Dies

 He faints!
 My lord, my lord!

-Kent.
-Break, heart; I prithee break!
-Edg.
+Break, heart; I prithee, break!

 Look up, my lord.

-Kent.
-Vex not his ghost.
-O, let him pass!
-He hates him

-That would upon the rack of this tough world
+Vex not his ghost: O, let him pass! he hates him much That would upon the rack of this tough world Stretch him out longer.

-Stretch him out longer.
-Edg.
-He is gone indeed.
+He is gone, indeed.

-Kent.
-The wonder is, he hath endur'd so long.
-He but usurp'd his life.
+The wonder is, he hath endured so long: He but usurp'd his life.